-1. To evaluate patients during clinic visits with the goal of developing a diagnosis and treatment plan.
-2. To understand the medical, surgical, and scientific bases of a patient's condition and his or her treatment plan.
-3. To obtain consultations and other opinions regarding a patient's status, work-up, or hospital course when necessary.
+- 1. To evaluate patients during clinic visits with the goal of coming up with a working diagnosis and treatment plan. - 2.
+To understand the medical, surgical, and scientific bases of a patient's condition and his or her treatment plan. - 3.
+To obtain consultations and other opinions regarding a patient's status, work-up, or hospital course when necessary.